Fortress of Luxembourg: Layout

 In its final form, the fortress of Luxembourg consisted of three fortress walls, taking up about 180 ha at a time when the city covered only 120 ha.
 Inside, there were a large number of bastions, with 15 forts in the centre, and another nine on the outside.
 A web of 23 km of underground passages (casemates) connected over 40,000 m2 of bomb-proof space.
 The epithet "Gibraltar of the North" compared the fortified city to the impregnable rock of Gibraltar.
-The fortress of Luxembourg was in fact never taken by force: in 1443, Philip the Good had taken it without opposition while subsequently the fortress was taken by siege leading to starvation.
+The fortress of Luxembourg was in fact never taken by force; in 1443, Philip the Good had taken it without opposition while subsequently the fortress was taken by siege leading to starvation.

-The state of the fortress as of 1867 was as follows, in clockwise order: the Grünewald Front, facing north-east; the Trier Front, facing east; the Thionville Front, facing south, and the Longwy Front, facing west and north.
+The state of the fortress as of 1867 was as follows, in clockwise order: the Grünewald Front, facing north-east; the Trier Front, facing east; the Thionville Front, facing south, and the Front of the Plain or New Gate Front, facing west and north.
 These contained the following works: